 - The broker or bank uses the platform to set details of their execution policy

-- Client transaction prices are compared to execution prices from a Tier 1 market data provider
+- Client transaction prices are compared on a second by second basis to Bid/Ask quotes from a Tier 1 market data provider

 - Any deviations from the execution policy is displayed on an interactive dashboard